 Those with a little bit of time might choose to receive their gift card in the mail so they can give a physical item to someone else.
 But others can buy gifts right up to the last second, thanks for delivery options that include email and mobile.

-Make Your Marketing Helpful and Useful for Last-Minute Holiday Shoppers
+Make Your Marketing Helpful for Last-Minute Holiday Shoppers

 You can promote your business and help your customers by orienting your marketing materials around holiday needs and deadlines.
 Send customers emails that feature curated shops and wish lists for people they may shop for, like parents, significant others, and bosses.

 You can also send reminders via email, apps, or direct mail with countdowns marking the days to major holidays.
-Pair these with special holiday email promotions, deals, or coupons to incentivize customers to buy quickly.
+Pair these with special holiday email promotions, deals, or coupons to incentivize customers to buy last-minute gifts.

 Cater to shoppers by providing them useful information or a way to make their last-minute gift buying a little easier.
 There’s no better way to market your business than by being helpful during a time when most of us need all the help we can get.

-Ultimately, anything you can do to ease some stress or frustration around holiday shopping will make a big impact.
+Ultimately, anything you can do to offer last-minute gift ideas to ease some stress or frustration around holiday shopping will make a big impact.
 Do what you can to save time, money, and hassle, and you can quickly become the go-to retailer for last-minute holiday shoppers.